 State Immunization Laws in USA

 State laws establish vaccination requirements for school children.
-These laws often apply not only to children attending public schools but also to those attending private schools and daycare facilities.
-All states provide medical exemptions while only some state laws offer exemptions from immunization.
+These laws apply to all children attending public schools or private schools and daycare facilities.
+All states provide medical exemptions, but only some state laws offer exemptions from immunization.
 These State laws only establish mechanisms for enforcement of school vaccination requirements and exemptions (enforcement).

 What are my state immunization requirements for Child Care and School?

 Each state in the US decides which immunizations are required for a child’s enrollment and attendance at a childcare facility or school in that state.
-Also, these immunization requirements and exemptions may vary by state or change regularly.
-If you’re unsure of your state’s school requirements, you can check with your child’s doctor, your child’s school, or your health department (Immunization program) Link: https://www.cdc.gov/vaccines/imz-managers/awardee-imz-websites.html
+These immunization requirements and exemptions may vary by state or change regularly.
+If you’re unsure of your state’s school requirements, you can check with your child’s doctor, school, or health department (Immunization program)

-Although we need official copies of immunizations records to enroll a child in child care or school, we can record our children’s immunizations or developmental milestones for our personal records using this Milestones Tracker on CDC.gov
+Although we need official copies of immunizations records to enroll a child in child care or school, we can record our children’s immunizations or developmental milestones for our personal records using Milestones Tracker on CDC.gov.

 How do I retrieve my child immunization record for official purposes?